mehkzhra/LYNA/README.md

 ## 🧭 How It Works (High‑Level)

-LYNA has two primary experiences:
+DocQuest has two primary experiences:

 1. **Case‑Based Learning**
    Students review a structured case (demographics → HPI → exam → optional labs) and submit: